 For a first offense, the person may get the benefit of the doubt in sentencing, depending on whether anyone was hurt and in what condition of the property was returned if it was recovered.

 For a repeat offense, the person can be deemed to be more of a danger to the community, and they will be punished much more harshly the second time.
 A person with a prior record needs an attorney that much more.
-A West Palm Beach auto theft lawyer would want to prevent the facts from a first case from being used in the second case, or that the facts are not referred to in an improper way.
+A car theft lawyer in West Palm Beach would want to prevent the facts from a first case from being used in the second case, or that the facts are not referred to in an improper way.